The Recommended Vietnam Motorbike Route

-The Mekong Delta is hot, flat and busy.
+The Mekong Delta is hot, flat, and busy.
 There is no real way to escape this.
-A fully guided tour that has years of route planning can navigate around the Mekong Madness to provide a feeling of remoteness.
-However, for the standard traveler, this is not really a section to “motorbike”.
-Having said that, for general culture and a relaxed holiday that is not based around covering hundreds of kilometers, it is a lovely option.
+A fully guided tour with years of route planning can navigate the Mekong Madness to provide a feeling of remoteness.
+However, for the standard traveler, this is not a section to “motorbike.”
+It is a lovely option for general culture and a relaxed holiday that is not based around covering hundreds of kilometers.

 Hanoi to Halong Bay

-The drive from Hanoi to Halong Bay is probably the busiest and the worst driving in the entire country.
+Hanoi’s drive to Halong Bay is probably the busiest and the worst driving in the entire country.
 There is a reason why Halong Bay tours only operate from Hanoi by bus!